 Mayne Academy of General Practice & General Practice Clinical Unit

-In partnership with an outstanding team of general practitioner teachers, we make a strong contribution to teaching across Phase 1 and Phase 2 of the MD program.
+In partnership with an outstanding team of general practitioner teachers, we make a strong contribution to teaching across the MD program.
 The Mayne Academy also supervises Higher Degree by Research (HDR) students, including general practitioners and other health professionals.

 Our vision is an evidence-based primary care system that places the whole person at its heart and provides high-quality care for all.
 General practice spans the depth and breadth of human experience, providing relationship-centered care for people throughout their lives in the context of their family, community, and other healthcare providers.
 The diverse nature of general practice, and the diverse communities we serve, is reflected in the diversity of our research interests.